ray-project/ray/doc/source/ray-core/tasks/using-ray-with-gpus.rst

 it when the task finishes executing.
 This can lead to problems the next time a task tries to use the same GPU.
-To address the problem, Ray disables the worker process reuse between GPU tasks by default, where the GPU resources is released after the task process exists.
+To address the problem, Ray disables the worker process reuse between GPU tasks by default, where the GPU resources is released after the task process exits.
 Since this adds overhead to GPU task scheduling, you can re-enable worker reuse by setting ``max_calls=0`` in the :ref:`ray.remote <ray-remote-ref>` decorator.